 A permanent worker may resign his service by giving the employer 60 (sixty) days’ notice in writing.
 Where a permanent worker resigns his service by providing the notice, he shall be paid by the employer compensation.

-• Employee resigning without notice
+- An employee resigning without notice

 Employee absent from work without notice

-In case of absence of 10 days of a worker, the employer shall serve him a notice .
-The notice will request to explain the reason of his absent and join the service within 10 (ten) days.
-Upon failure of any explanation or joining, the employer shall give him further 7 (seven) days’ time to defend himself.
 Thereupon if the worker does not join the service or defend himself, he shall be deemed to have been released from service on and from the date of such absence.
 If you want to more about employment law, please click here.

-LEGAL ADVICE ON EMPLOYMENT MATTER AT CLP
+LEGAL ADVICE ON EMPLOYMENT MATTERS AT CLP

 E-mail:info@counselslaw.com